 We may not be able to compete successfully against current or future competitors and may face competitive pressures including price pressures that could adversely affect our business or results of operations and reduce our operating margins.
-We may also face increased competition if our competitors pursue relationships with the military and government educational programs with which we already have relationships.
 These competitive factors could cause our enrollments, revenues and profitability to decrease significantly.